Some people think on-page SEO is just throwing your keywords on the page.

 E-A-T (Expertise, Authoritativeness, Trustworthiness) has been a big topic since the August 1st Google update.

-Some debate whether it’s a ranking factor or not.
+There is some debate about whether it’s a ranking factor or not.
 Debating is fun (and usually a waste of time), but I don’t think it matters either way.

 A qualified person should be writing your content.
 This policy can only benefit your business and SEO performance.